Standard multipartitions and a combinatorial affine Schur-Weyl duality: Ariki-Koike algebras and Specht modules

 \subsection{\bf Ariki--Koike algebras of integral type and Kleshchev multipartitions.}

-The classification of simple $\AKa$-modules has been completed by Ariki in terms of Kleshchev multipartitions; see \cite[Theorem 4.2]{Ar} and \cite[conjecture 2.12]{AM}.
+The classification of irreducible $\AKa$-modules has been completed by Ariki using Kleshchev multipartitions; see \cite[Theorem 4.2]{Ar} and \cite[conjecture 2.12]{AM}.
 It is also known from \cite[\S1]{AM} that the classification of irreducible $\AKa$-modules is reduced to the cases where the parameters $u_1,\ldots, u_m$ are either all zero or all powers of $q^2$.
 For our purpose, we are mainly concerned about the latter one (see footnote 2).

 For $m\geq 1$, let

 and let

 For $f=(f_1,\ldots,f_m)\in\mathfrak{F}$, let $f^*=(-f_m,\ldots,-f_1)$.
 Clearly, this gives a bijection